armijnhemel/binaryanalysis-ng/src/identification/README.md

 output from VulnerableCode that a script should process further.
 A small demo can be found in the file `vulnerabletest.py`.

+# Putting it all together

+The script `bang_identification.py` combines several methods.

 # References

 [1] <https://virustotal.github.io/yara/>